Skip to main content

 OU Students Connect is the chat platform for OU students, and we will be using it this year for students to ask questions to the candidates.

-Once you log in to OU Student Connect (you can use your OU login and won't need to make a new account), you can either find specific people and start a chat with them, or head to the dedicated Elections space which will be available soon to see any candidates who have started a thread introducing themselves, where you can reply with any questions you have.
+Once you log in to OU Student Connect (you can use your OU login and won't need to make a new account), you can either find specific people and start a chat with them, or head to the dedicated Elections space, which will be available soon, to see any candidates who have started a thread introducing themselves, where you can reply with any questions you have.
+There will also be live 'hustings' or 'Question and Answer' sessions for President and Deputy President candidates on Wednesday 15 April, 7-8pm.

 Being a student leader